TRACK CHAIRS

 jaziar.radianti@uia.no

-The traditional contours of democracy are being reshaped by digital innovations, where citizen engagement becomes a dynamic force, and where the very act of voting undergoes a transformative evolution.
 Researchers have been focusing already for some time on the adoption and implementation processes of different digital democracy tools, as well as to its impacts on democratic principles and potential for an inclusive participation.
 Even that, given the evolving nature of technology and the numerous ongoing democratic processes where it is being implemented, the field offers a large number of challenges that are still not covered.
 Transparency, accountability, security, ethics or trust management represent a shortlist of them.
 Moreover, the field of digital democracy involves many stakeholders that might influence the outcomes of its digitization process: malicious actors spreading misinformation, decision-makers in need of evidence-based knowledge, activists demanding different forms of political engagement or citizens expecting convenient forms of participation.
+As a result, this research field has great potential given the amount of open research avenues available and the different theoretical frameworks to tackle.

 - User experience in e-democracy platforms